-- 1. Pre-specified identities: - a.
-The authorized administrator can specify an identity to be used by server or daemon processes or system address spaces, which may be started either automatically or via system operator commands; - b.
+- 1. Pre-specified identities: - The authorized administrator can specify an identity to be used by server or daemon processes or system address spaces, which may be started either automatically or via system operator commands; - b.
 The authorized administrator may configure a trusted HTTP server to access selected data under a specified identity, rather than the identity of the end user making the request.
 The HTTP server may optionally authenticate the user in this case, or may serve the data to anyone asking for it, if the administrator has determined that such anonymous access is appropriate. - 2.
 Users are allowed to execute programs that accept network connections on ports the user has access to.
 In this case the untrusted program has no knowledge about the external "user" and cannot perform authentication.
 The program executes with the rights of the z/OS user that started it, and any data access occurs using this user's authenticated identity.

 The TOE provides mechanisms for both mandatory and discretionary access control.
-The Security Target describes two modes of operation: one with discretionary access control only (compliant to the requirements of the "Controlled Access Protection Profile (CAPP), Issue 1.d, 08.10.1999" [7]) and one with both discretionary and mandatory access control where the mandatory access control is fully enabled for all subjects and objects.
-In commercial environments it is often useful to activate only part of the mandatory access control functions required in the Security Target for the Labeled Security mode.
-While such a mode may be useful for specific environments and the functions used have been evaluated, the claims about information flow control made in the Security Target for the Labeled Security Target for the Labeled Security mode may not hold completely when only part of the mandatory access control functions are configured.
+The Security Target describes two modes of operation: the standard mode of operation with discretionary access control only and the Labeled Security Mode with both discretionary and Mandatory Access Control where the Mandatory Access Control is fully enabled for all subjects and objects.
+In commercial environments it is often useful to activate only parts of the Mandatory Access Control functions required in the Security Target for the Labeled Security mode.
+While such a mode may be useful for specific environments and the functions used have been evaluated, the claims about information flow control made in the Security Target for the Labeled Security mode may not hold completely when only part of the Mandatory Access Control functions are configured.